rcrews/docs-website/documentation/other/Licenses/topics/ctpl_hdp3.md

 ---
 # {{ page.title }}

-This page lists the third-party license files for HDP 3.
+This page lists the third-party license files for Cloudera HDP.

 ## HDP 3.1.5, December 2019

-Third-party licenses for HDP 3.1.5 are in the following files:
+Third-party licenses for Cloudera HDP 3.1.5 are in the following files:

 * [Apache Accumulo Notice for HDP3.1.5.0](/documentation/other/shared/licensefiles/Apache_Accumulo_Notice_for_HDP3.1.5.0.txt)
 * [Apache Ambari Notice for HDP3.1.5.0](/documentation/other/shared/licensefiles/Apache_Ambari_Notice_for_HDP3.1.5.0.txt)